signavio/signa/README.md

 Where `app-backend` stands for the application name, `app-backend-container` for the container name, `cluster1` for the cluster name and `v1.0.1` for the desired image tag.

+#### Post Deployment Steps

+You can define post deployment steps that enable you to execute a command after a successful deployment, e.g. testing.
+Also, you can access username, component name and cluster of your deployment within the command with the help of Go's [template package](https://golang.org/pkg/text/template/#Template.DefinedTemplates).
+For instance the username, which could be accesses like this: `curl --foo:{{.Username}}`

 ### kubernetes/get

 [kubernetes/get](ext/kubernetes/get) retrieves information of the